funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 **Graph Search**<br/>
 Search if there is a path from a source node to a destination node.<br/><br/>
 This can be solved easily using breadth first search approach as shown below.
-Time complexity of the approach shown below is O(n) where n is the total number of nodes:<br/><br/>
+Time complexity of the approach shown below is O(n + e) where n is the total number of nodes and e is the total number of edges because we are exploring each node once and then all edges out of that node to get the adjacent nodes:<br/><br/>
 ```python
 import collections